ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

     return self.idToApprovals[_tokenId]
 ```

-Note that `getApproved` can return zero.
+Note that `getApproved` *can* return zero.
 If the token is valid it returns `self.idToApprovals[_tokenId]`.
-But if there is no approver that value is zero.
+If there is no approver that value is zero.

 ```python
 @view